Skip to main content

 this.userDataUser-defined content from the acUserData.json file located in the Gunbot root folder.

-The availability of pair-specific data depends on the context in which you are trying to access it.
-For example, a dynamic pair override value will have access to all pair-specific data (because overrides are set for each pair during a single job run).
-However, a global variable won't have this access (as global variables are set only once per job run).
+The availability of pair-specific data depends on context.
+For example, a dynamic pair override value can access pair-specific data because overrides are set for each pair during a single job run.
+A global variable cannot, because global variables are set only once per job run.

 Examples of Valid Expressions